nightingaleandrew/Image-Delineation-Program-Public/README.txt

 - This runs a tkinter interface that takes advantage of the Tkinter framework.
 - The password to enter is: " " (a single space)

+**Instructions**
+1) Please check and confirm the filename for loading the stacks within file_locations.py file.
+Please point this to the proc folder. eg. r"C:/Users/Andrew/Documents/dissertation/data/proc"
+2) Run Main.py

 **IMPORTS USED**
 - Below are the imports I have used and would be best to have installed to be able to run the main.py file.
 Py